Electromagnetic sensitivity (ES)

 For a regular updates on what is happening in the ES world, ES-UK publishes an excellent quarterly newsletter (on line and in print)

 For a good visual introduction to the subject watch this video from Dr Erica Mallery Blythe.

 Excellent new website on Electromagnetic Hypersensitivity from the daughter of legendary jazz musician, Quincy Jones.
 June 2017

 Electromagnetic Hypersensitivity – A Summary by Dr Erica Mallery-Blythe.

 For a good general introduction to the subject, read John Scott's article Microwave technology: a 21st century Trojan horse.

 For a week-by-week roudup of news and research related to Electromagnetic fields (EMF) and electromagnetic radiation (EMR) see www.electromagnetichealth.org.

 ES-UK have a huge range of articles and research material related to ES all of which can be accessed here.

-Please use the left hand navigation bar to go to the section that interests you.
+Please use the links below to go to the subject that interests you:

 NB Information on this site is not a substitute for medical advice and no liability can be assumed for its use.